I believe that PR and content marketing are perfect partners.

 Why PR and content marketing work so well together

 PR is about managing your reputation.
-Good content does the same!
+Good content does the same

 PR can help you get more eyes on your content

-Another reason why I believe PR and content marketing should be brought together is that PR, being a promotional strategy, is a way of getting visibility and more eyeballs on your content.
+Another reason why I believe PR and content marketing should be used together is that they complement and support each other!

 PR can therefore play an important supporting role in your overall content marketing strategy.

-Content can lead to PR opportunities
+Great content can lead to PR opportunities

 Related reading: How to write a press release for your photography business